 - facial landmarks (an array of facial landmarks such as the left eye, the right eye, eyebrows, mouth, etc.);

-- facial attributes (such as whether the face has a beard, is wearing sunglasses), gender (male or female);
+- facial attributes (is the face bearded or wearing sunglasses, etc.), gender (male or female);

-- quality (the brightness and the sharpness of the face);
+- quality of the image (the brightness and sharpness of the face);

-- pose (the rotation of a face inside the image);
+- pose (the angle of a face inside the image);

-Face ID returns the above attributes (except for emotion detection) as well (in JSON).
-As we already mentioned earlier, facial landmarks, gender, age, and other characteristics are being evaluated during face detection.
+Apart from emotion detection, Face ID also returns the detected attributes in JSON.
+As mentioned earlier, facial landmarks, gender, age, and other characteristics are evaluated during face detection.

-Amazon Rekognition can store information about detected faces in server-side containers knows as collections.
+Amazon Rekognition can store information about detected faces in server-side containers known as “collections”.
 You can use the facial information to search for known faces in images and videos, and use indexing to persist information about the detected facial features into a collection.
-After you create a face collection and store the facial information for all faces, you can search the collection for face matches.
+After you create a face collection and store the information for all faces, you can search the collection for face matches.
 These collections can be used in a variety of scenarios.

 The current version of Face ID can detect, compare, and verify facial information in photos and digital documents.
 Our team can develop and implement Similarity Search for your project.

-If you want to learn more about the technology, discuss additional recognition services, try our demo or order a boxed solution — please contact us.
+If you want to learn more about the technology, discuss additional recognition services, order a boxed solution, or simply try our demo or — please contact us.
 We are also ready to adapt the face recognition service to your specific requirements and processes.